Tor Arneberg

 Tor Birger Arneberg (4 September 1928 – 23 September 2015) was a Norwegian sailor and Olympic medalist.
 He was born in Oslo.
 He received a silver medal in the 6 metre class with the boat Elisabeth X at the 1952 Summer Olympics in Helsinki, together with Johan Ferner, Erik Heiberg, Finn Ferner and Carl Mortensen.

 He was an all-American ski jumper at Dartmouth College.
 He has been married to wife Jean for more than 50 years, and they have three daughters, Elisabeth, Marianne and Karin.
 He is a graduate of Harvard Business School.
-He was on the board of directors of Royal Caribbean Cruise Lines.
+He was on the board of directors of Royal Caribbean International.